grafana/grafana/docs/sources/panels/queries.md

 _Queries_ are how Grafana panels communicate with data sources to get data for the visualization.
 A query is basically a question written in the query language used by the data source.
 Grafana asks, "Hey data source, would you send me this data, organized this way?"
 If the query is properly formed, than the data source responds.
 How often the query is sent to the data source and how many data points are collected can be adjusted in the panel data source options.

+Grafana supports up to 26 queries per panel.

 ## Query editors

 Query editors are forms that help you write queries.
-Depending on your data source, the query editor might completion, metric names or [template variables](link) suggestion.
+Depending on your data source, the query editor might completion, metric names, or variable suggestion.

 Because of the difference between query languages, data sources may have query editors that look different.
-Below are two examples of query editors:
+Here are two examples of query editors:

-InfluxDB query editor:
+**InfluxDB query editor**

 {{< docs-imagebox img="/img/docs/queries/influxdb-query-editor-7-0.png" class="docs-image--no-shadow" max-width="1000px" >}}

-Prometheus (PromQL) query editor:
+**Prometheus (PromQL) query editor**

 {{< docs-imagebox img="/img/docs/queries/prometheus-query-editor-7-0.png" class="docs-image--no-shadow" max-width="1000px" >}}

-Grafana supports up to 26 queries per panel.

 ## Query syntax